When you purchase through links on our site, we may earn an affiliate commission.

 The tiny duo of rear pockets, barely able to hold a gel each, aren’t ideal for anyone wanting to carry much nutrition, however.

-Alongside the Zone3 Aeroforce X II and Tri-Fit Geo Lightening, it’s one of the only suits in our recent test of the best tri-suits that doesn’t have a breakaway zipper at the front, increasing aerodynamics but making it harder to pee mid-race, although the zip being relatively low helps.
+Alongside the Zone3 Aeroforce X II and Tri-Fit Geo Lightening, it’s one of the only suits that doesn’t have a breakaway zipper at the front, increasing aerodynamics but making it harder to pee mid-race, although the zip being relatively low helps.

 Overall, while I’m self-aware enough to admit that this suit is wasted on me, the extensive development and innovative approach to design make it a strong contender for both short- and long-course speedsters.